FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 You should enable checks on the first three events to prevent known compromised credentials from entering your system.
 The registration or password change should fail, with a clear message, if the user provides a publicly known password.
 You will want to enforce this even when a customer service or administrative user creates an account.

-### Check even when the password isn't changing
+### Detect breaches even when the password isn't changing

 The last one deserves a bit of explanation.
 Suppose a user signs up on Example.com with a great password.
 Then they come to your site and sign up with the same great password.
 They continue to use your site for months, but forget about Example.com.

 Then, Example.com is breached.
 They may send out a notice, but your user may not receive it or may not change their password.
 This [study from 2020 (PDF)](https://www.ieee-security.org/TC/SPW2020/ConPro/papers/bhagavatula-conpro20.pdf) covers a small dataset, approximately 250 users over two years.
 It found that of the 60ish users who had accounts on breached domains, only 13% changed their password within three months of the breach announcement.

-If you only check for compromise when the password is created at registration or modified by the end user, you'll end up with users who have credentials that have been compromised by breaches external to your system after account creation.
+If you only check for compromise when the password is created at registration or modified by the end user, you'll end up with users who have credentials that have been leaked by breaches external to your system after account creation.

 The Example.com breach affected your system through the vector of the reused password.
-Check for breached passwords whenever a user logs in.
+Detect breached passwords whenever a user logs in.

 ### What does a breached password detection look like?

-The actual implementation of the password check depends on how you are receiving the compromised dataset, but often you have a list of plaintext passwords.
-When the user enters their credential, see if that value is present in the datasets.
-If it is, then the password has been compromised.
+The actual implementation of the password check depends on whether you are using a third party API or a data ingestion system.
+If the former, consult the third party docs.

+If the latter, you have a list of plaintext leaked passwords and you have the plaintext password from the end user.
+Don't store the user's password unencrypted anywhere other than in RAM!
+At that point, do a lookup against your list of passwords to see if it is in the list.
+If the user's credentials are present, then the password has been compromised.

 Unfortunately, such datasets can only provide proof of hazard, not proof of safety.
-If the dataset doesn't contain the hash, then the password may have been compromised, but not publicly disclosed.
+If the dataset doesn't contain the password, then it may have been compromised, but is not available in your datasets.

 Why not compare the hashed values?
 There are a couple of reasons.

-* If a data breach occurs and the passwords were properly encrypted and haven't been reverse engineered to plain text, the passwords aren't useful to attackers.
+First, if an external data breach occurs and the passwords were properly encrypted and haven't been reverse engineered to plain text, the passwords aren't very useful to attackers.

-* Since you are hopefully salting your passwords and hashing them in computationally expensive way, calculating the properly hashed value of each of the compromised passwords will take a long time (conceivably hours) which is too long.
+Second, I'll assume you are salting your passwords and hashing them in a computationally expensive way; if not, here's [some math reading to do](/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy).
+In this case, to see if that password matched any on the list, you'd have to salt and hash all of the records on the list.
+Assume you could do that at a rate of 10,000 records a second, and you had a leaked password list of 500 million strings.
+This would take you approximately 14 hours to generate the hashes, or seven on average.
+(I'm assuming that the users' passwords are distributed evenly across the space of the compromised list, so we can cut the 14 hours in half.)
+Generating the hashes to compare would take too long to do interactively or in a batch fashion.

 ## Taking action when the breached password is found